Module 11 of 14·18 min readOperator

 The $50,000 Robot That Costs $200,000

 You are the operations manager at a mid-sized manufacturer.
 A cobot vendor shows you a UR20 arm: $63,000 list price.
-It can tend two CNC machines, loading and unloading parts around the clock.
+It can tend two computer numerical control (CNC) machines, loading and unloading parts around the clock.
 Your machine operators cost $55,000 per year fully loaded.
 Simple math: the robot pays for itself in 14 months.
+You have done this calculation on the back of a napkin and it looks bulletproof.
 You sign the purchase order.

 Eighteen months later, the robot is running.
 But the total bill is not $63,000.
 It is closer to $190,000.